kaitiepiee/pli-app/README.md

 - About Page: Offers detailed information about the company's mission, vision, and history

-- Careers Page: Allows interested individuals to explore job opportunities available at Pascual Liner Inc. Users can submit their job applications directly through the website.
+- Careers Page: Allows interested individuals to explore job opportunities at Pascual Liner Inc. Users can submit their job applications directly through the website.

-- Contact Page: Provides contact information and a message form for users to reach out to the company with inquiries or feedback.
+- Contact Page: Provides contact information and a message form for users to contact the company with inquiries or feedback.

 ## Deployment
 The website is deployed using Vercel, ensuring fast performance and reliability.
 It is accessible at www.pascualliner.com